 Robbie’s Concept Store and Cafe

 If you ever feel stuck in a rut or lack of direction, go to Robbie’s and speak to the wonderful lady who runs the store, she will honestly make you feel like you can take on the world and achieve any dream you ever had, seriously.
-Robbie’s cafe is situated inside the store and serves up breakfast and lunch.
+Robbie’s cafe is situated inside the store and serves up breakfast and lunch – it one of my absolute favourite places to eat in Den Bosch.
 I recommend the vegetarian quiche followed by a wander around the store which a treasure trove of unique homeware and gifts.
 The quirky store was once a former bank and if you head downstairs you can still see the former vaults in full glory.

 I didn’t get a chance to visit here but was recommended it by someone who had visited it previously.
 Nom Nom’s has a large outdoor terrace and serves a world cuisine including Korean and other Asian inspired dishes.
 It sounds like a great place to eat and have a few drinks during the summer months.